oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 - Update the password in the database.

-- Update the Kubernetes secret that contains your `RCUDbInfo.rcu_schema_password` for each domain.
+- Update the Kubernetes Secret that contains your `RCUDbInfo.rcu_schema_password` for each domain.

 - Restart the domains.
 For example, change their `serverStartPolicy` from `NEVER` to `IF_NEEDED`.